-The Docker Wrapper works on Windows when Windows-based containers are started.
+The Container Wrapper works on Windows when Windows-based containers are started.

 If a Linux container is started on a Windows machine, TeamCity displays the error message "Starting Linux Docker containers under Windows is not supported.
 To avoid this problem, add the

 Problems with a local time in Windows containers

 When using Windows Docker containers, there is an issue with incorrect time in Windows containers when the system time in a container goes out of sync with the time on the host machine.
 It could cause problems in integrations where response time is significant (for example, OAuth tokens).